Menu

 • A Motorsport Australia Level 2 (speed) licence.
 These can be purchased on the day, however we recommend organising this prior to the event to ensure a smoother check-in.
 CAMS/Motorsport Australia Level 2 licences are currently $135 for 12 months.

 • You will require a helmet that is in good condition and meets Australian Standards, this includes motorbike helmets.
 If you do not have a helmet and require some assistance, please let us know before attending the event.
+We have a limited supply of helemets to borrow.

 • Two independent bonnet restraints (for bonnets that open from the front of the car).
+The double action bonnet catch provided on almost all cars as standard will be fine.

 • Non-synthetic clothing that covers you from wrists to ankles i.e cotton, wool or denim.
 T-shirts, shorts or leggings are not acceptable.
 Closed in, flat shoes are a must.
 Thongs, sandals, ballet flats or heels are not acceptable.